pawalt/personal-site/content/recipes/_index.md

 description = "all my recipes"
 +++

-I make food sometimes.
-Here are some of my favorite recipes!
+I don't post here much, but built a [fun project](/posts/2023/08/chatting-with-my-recipes/) to keep track of my recipes!